d-german/code-quality-design/Writerside/topics/Functional-in-the-Small-and-Object-Oriented-in-the-Large.md

 each time the function is executed.
 This can result in unintended consequences if the purpose of the function is only to return a value and not to produce side effects.

+In contrast, a **pure function** is a function that always produces the same output for the same input and has no side effects.
+Pure functions rely only on their input parameters and don't modify any external state.

 Functional programming is often reduced to the idea of *"No side effects!"*, but this is an oversimplification.
 Functional programming is not just about avoiding side effects, but rather controlling and managing them.